The Washington Nationals State Of The Union Part 1: Fall 2013 Through Spring 2014

 Like us on Facebook here

 Posted on October 8, 2013, in MLB Teams State Of the Unions, The Rest: Everything Baseball and tagged @citsofnatstown, @davidhuzzard on twitter, boone logan, Brendan Ryan, Bronson Arroyo, bryce harper, carlos beltran, carlos ruiz, chad tracy, Chris marrero, curtis granderson, dan haren, davey johnson, david Dejesus, David Huzzard, drew storen, fernando abad, geovany soto, henry rodriguez, ian desmond, ian krol, jimmy rollins, john buck, jordan zimmermann, jose abreau, matt garza, Mike Rizzo, nationals 25 man roster, nationals 40 man roster, nationals park, nick punto, oliver perez, rafael soriano, ricky nolasco, ross detwiler, ross ohlendorf, roy halladay, ryan mattheus, sandy leon, scott hairston, stephen strasburg, Tanner Roark, taylor jordan, tim lincecum, washington nationals state of the union, willie bloomquist, Wilson Ramos, www.citizensofnatstown.com, zach duke.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Washington Nationals State Of The Union Part 1: Fall 2013 Through Spring 2014.